douglasgscofield/tinyutils/README.md

 Tiny utilities
 ==============

 Tiny scripts that work on a single column of data.
 Some of these transform a single column of their input while passing everything through, some produce summary tables, and some produce a single summary value.
 All (so far) are in awk, and all have the common options `header=0` which specifies the number of header lines on input to skip, `skip_comment=1` which specifies whether to skip comment lines on input that begin with `#`, and `col=1`, which specifies which column of the input stream should be examined.
-Since they are awk scripts, they also have the standard variables for specifying the input column separator `FS="\t"` and the output column separator `OFS="\t"`.
+Since they are awk scripts, they also have the standard variables for specifying the input field separator `FS="\t"` and the output field separator `OFS="\t"`.
+Default output column separator is `"\t"`.

 Set any of these variables by using `key=value` on the command line.
 For example to find the median of the third column of numbers, when the first 10 lines of input are header: